BoumedineBillal/object-detection-yolo/README.md

    - Visualization of model predictions
    - Discussion of results and potential improvements

+7. **Workshop challenge**
+   - The challenge is to implement the `calculate_grid_for_point` function, which takes a point's x and y coordinates along with the grid size and returns the corresponding grid indices.

 ## Prerequisites

 - Basic knowledge of Python and deep learning concepts.